September 1858 Light colonial by-election

 The September 1858 Light colonial by-election was held on 9 September 1858 to elect one of two members for Light in the South Australian House of Assembly, after sitting member William Henry Maturin resigned on 1 July 1858.
 The by-election was held the same day as The Burra and Clare by-election.

 David Shannon won the by-election unopposed.

-Background

-The by-election was trigged after William Henry Maturin resigned on 1 July 1858.